mikeobrien/FubuMVC.RegexUrlPolicy/README.md

 FubuMVC Regex Url Policy
 =============

-The fubu regex url policy allows you to use regular expressions to ignore/include portions of the url as well as constraining actions to verbs.
-The following demonstrates how to apply the policy.
+The [FubuMVC](http://mvc.fubu-project.org/) regex url policy allows you to use regular expressions to ignore/include portions of the url as well as constraining actions to verbs.
+The following demonstrates how to apply the policy:

     public class Conventions : FubuRegistry
     {